Property demolition and advance utility relocation work

 To build modern stations and track structures that will provide better service to our customers, we need to relocate utility poles and wires near our tracks from overhead to underground so that the ‘L’ tracks can be rebuilt and new, larger and stations can be constructed.

 We’ve begun the relocation of utility equipment, working with ComEd, AT&T and other utility service providers in both the Red-Purple Bypass (RPB) and the Lawrence to Bryn Mawr Modernization (LBMM) project areas.

 Leading up to and during this work, we have been conducting extensive outreach and working closely with neighbors, business owners, and community groups to advise of upcoming work and what to expect.
 The impacts to the community will include occasional temporary alley and street/lane closures, and we’re providing notice to local communities as the work occurs.

-All utility relocation work is expected to be completed Summer 2019.
+All utility relocation work is expected to be completed in the second half of 2019.

 Additional details and maps outlining pre-construction work, including the presentation from the April 18, 2018 community meeting are available for download:

 Construction activity notices (CANs)